alyssa-dannielle/alyssa-dannielle/README.md

 - 👋 Hi, I’m @alyssa-dannielle
 - 👀 I’m interested in ... travel and vanlife plus crochet
 - 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ... oh im not there yet haha
+- 💞️ I’m looking to collaborate on ... something fun to gain xp
 - 📫 How to reach me ... dm

 <!---